urban-bot/urban-bot-starter-javascript/README.md

 Start your tests.
 File matching `*.test.(js|jsx)`.

 ## Import files
-You could import any file except js,jsx and paste to components as buffer or stream.
-It will be automatically in dist bundle.
+You could import any file and paste to components as buffer or stream.
+It will be automatically added to dist bundle.
 ```jsx
 import image from './assets/logo.png';
 import document from './assets/document.doc';